Course Details

 Teaching Approach

 Lectures will be released in two blocks each week: one at the start of the week and one mid-week.
 The bulk of the written content will be released in the first half of the class to allow students to incorporate the information into their training as quickly as possible.
-There will be practical exercises introduced weekly, with lots of flexibility for Gold students to progress through the work at their own pace, selecting the exercises that most suit their dog, and their end goals.

-All students are encouraged to follow along with the Gold and Silver students’ forums to get the most benefit from this class.
-This is where you will see the strategies applied in a real-life setting, with appropriate adjustments made as required to suit the needs of each individual dog and handler.
+All students are encouraged to follow along with the Gold and Silver students’ forums to get the most benefit from this class; this is where you will see the strategies applied in a real-life setting, with appropriate adjustments made as required to suit the needs of each individual dog and handler.

 Sharon’s approach is very practical and flexible.
 Her aim when teaching is to help people understand why their dog is performing the current behaviors.
 Using this approach, students can ultimately develop the ability to think through a behavioral issue independently, and generate a selection of potentially effective solutions.
 The ability to analyse and problem solve also gives students the tools to be successful with future dogs and unrelated behavior issues.
-Students’ typically say that their increased understanding of the existing behaviors significantly improves their relationship with their dog, and reduces their own feelings of uncertainty and frustration.
+Students’ typically say that their increased understanding of the existing behaviors significantly improves their relationship with their dog and reduces their own feelings of uncertainty and frustration.

 This class will have a Teaching Assistant (TA) available in the Facebook study group to help the Bronze and Silver students!
 Directions for joining that Facebook group will be in the classroom after you join.